hoangnguyen94/Cupcakes-Web/README.md

 # Cupcakes-Web

-I just create a web to store a cupcakes.
-However, I tried to DELETED the cupcake it doesn't show any error.
-I have no clue how to fix this.
+I just create codes to make a website that can store and add the cupcakes It used api data that store in the sql database
-I also tried to change the image URL but the images didn't appear on the web  page.
+It can add the datas to the data server.